gogaille/blog/_posts/how-redefining-software-quality-can-save-your-day.md

 ## Do we have to introduce software quality yet?

 In recent years many teams have adopted QA thanks to plug & play affordable [CI/CD](https://en.wikipedia.org/wiki/CI/CD) solutions.
 It's almost a convenience now.
 Also [DevOps](https://en.wikipedia.org/wiki/DevOps) then [DevSecOps](https://en.wikipedia.org/wiki/DevOps#DevSecOps,_Shifting_Security_Left) have contributed to have Quality as a culture as everybody's became a stakeholder!
-I bet next gen developers could be qualified as "quality natives"
+I bet next gen developers could be qualified as "quality natives".

 However, when I search on internet, I'm disappointed because I mainly find:

-  1. High level, international standard definitions (ISO 🌐, please certify me 💵)
+  1. High level standard definitions (ISO 🌐, please certify me 💵)
   2. [Quality Assurance](https://en.wikipedia.org/wiki/Quality_assurance) (QA) resources (a lot of noise 🤯)

 Come on guys:
-- Few teams only are (or will get) certified on ISO software quality standards.
+- Few teams only are (or will get) ISO certified.
 - With QA, most people use tools that help achieving a goal, but don't deeply understand why they use them.

 And this is the problem : quality is more a mantra than a tool that you plug or just processes.
 That's what we will see.
 So yes, let's re-introduce software quality!  🎉